-Ketamine for Severe Depression: 'How Do You Not Offer This Drug to People?'
+Ketamine For Severe Depression: 'How Do You Not Offer This Drug to People?'

 Treatments

+Ketamine For Severe Depression: 'How Do You Not Offer This Drug to People?'

-Ketamine for Severe Depression: 'How Do You Not Offer This Drug to People?'
+Ketamine For Severe Depression: 'How Do You Not Offer This Drug to People?'

 Gerard Sanacora, a professor of psychiatry at Yale University, has treated hundreds of severely depressed patients with low doses of ketamine, an anesthetic and popular club drug that isn't approved for depression.